Staggering Amount Of Food an Average Person Eats In a Year (It Is a Lot!)

 people eating dinner

-In a study by USDA from a few years ago, they found that in the average day an American only spends 67 minutes eating without distractions.
+In a study by USDA from a few years ago, they found that on the average day, an American only spends 67 minutes eating without distractions.
 And with increasing screen time, trends show that number decreasing.
 [13]

 However, the study found that Americans also spent an additional 23.5 minutes eating while multitasking.
 So, that’s a total of 90.5 minutes a day eating.
 In one year, that adds up to over 33,000 minutes, over 550 hours, or almost 23 days spent eating.